How Do I Copy a Quicken Data File?

 - In the Copy the current Quicken file field, accept or change the location and name for the file copy.
 You can also click the Browse button to change the location the file copy will save to.

-Naming Rules: When naming the Quicken file, don't use any of these characters: * ? < > | " : \ / (asterisk, question mark, left and right angle bracket, pipe, straight quotation marks, colon, backslash, forward slash).
+Naming Rules: When naming the Quicken file, don't use any of these characters: * ? < > | " : \ / (asterisk, question mark, left and right-angle bracket, pipe, straight quotation marks, colon, backslash, forward slash).
 Also, don't add the .qdf extension; Quicken does that for you.

 - In the Include Transactions From and To fields, set the dates for transactions you want to copy.
 Quicken inserts the first and last dates used in the current file.
 Change these dates if you want to copy only some transactions from the file.
+You can also uncheck the Include Attachments box to reduce the size of the file copy by removing attachments.

 Tell me more